Aguas Calientes, Peru: A Complete Guide to the Village of Machu Picchu

 - 10. Buy souvenirs

-- 11. Walking through the streets of Aguas Calientes
+- 11. Strolling through the streets of Aguas Calientes

 - How to get to Aguas Calientes?

-- Can I feel altitude sickness in Aguas Calientes?
+- Will I experience altitude sickness in Aguas Calientes?

 - Book Your Flight at the Best Price